 The quality of the audio, however, is not great, and during testing, we often only heard every other word on either end of the person, with the sound breaking up a lot.
 That's probably enough to understand that someone is — or isn't — in trouble.
 But it's not great for getting fine details of a conversation, and we'd like to see that improved.

 Other ways to reach help

 Walabot also gives someone time to cancel a false alarm.
-Within 30 seconds, the device, if it detects on the floor, will start speaking and ask if someone does need help, and if not, to press cancel on the screen.
+Within 30 seconds, if it detects on the floor, the device will start speaking and ask if someone needs help and, if not, press cancel on the screen.
 If they don't press cancel, that's when the call is initiated.

 Friends and family are first sent a text message if a fall is detected, which is followed by a phone callGearBrain

-Walabot Home is a solid device that did what it's designed to do: monitor a bathroom, and detect and reach out when someone falls in the space.
-Each test on that aspect worked quickly, and as it promised to do.
-We'd like to see Walabot develop another way to secure the monitor to a wall, especially as there are multiple kinds of surfaces in a room like that and keeping that secure is crucial.
+Walabot Home is a solid device that does what it's designed to do: monitor a bathroom, and detect and reach out when someone falls in the space.
+Each test on that aspect worked quickly, as it promised.
+We'd like to see Walabot develop another way to secure the monitor to a wall, especially as there are multiple kinds of surfaces in a room like that, and keeping that security is crucial.
 We'd also like to see if the two-way audio could be improved.
 But for what the monitor needs to do, allow two people to speak enough to know someone needs help, Walabot Home works fine.

-Considering how dangerous falls can be for older people, having a device that works when a fall is detected, and that connects quickly to a family member or friend who can send help is crucial.
-The Walabot Home doesn't require someone get to a button on a wall, have their phone nearby or even press something on a wearable or watch — which, frankly, they may not have on them in the bathroom.
-That makes this a solid option, given its wrinkles, for anyone who has a loved one they're concerned about, living alone at home.
+Considering how dangerous falls can be for older people, having a device that works when a fall is detected and connects quickly to a family member or friend who can send help.
+The Walabot Home doesn't require someone to get to a button on a wall, have their phone nearby, or even press something on a wearable or watch — which they may not have on them in the bathroom.
+That makes this a solid option, given its wrinkles, for anyone with a loved one they're concerned about living alone at home.